Kom people (Cameroon)

 Founded in 1800, the Kom are one of the 250 ethnic groups that are located in the grasslands of Cameroon within the Boyo Division of Africa.
 Kom includes most of Boyo division, including such towns as Fundong, Belo, Njinikom and Mbingo.
 The area can be reached from Bamenda on the so-called Ring Road.

 The Kom are one of the principal ethnic groups of the North-West province of Cameroon, where traditional government institutions are very important.
 The capital, Laikom, is the seat of the ruler, the Fon, and his advisors, the Quifon, who continue to be the most respected leaders despite the imposition of a central Cameroonian government.
-Vincent Yuh II died in November 2017, Fon Ndzi II is the current Fon of Kom.
+Vincent Yuh II died in November 2017 and Fon Ndzi II who took over the seat "disappeared" and a transition of the 15th Monarch of Kom took place on July 19, 2026.
 The Cameroonian government recognizes to some degree the authority of the Fons and local chiefs subject to them.

 The elaborate language and rich culture of Kom are very similar to neighbouring groups, collectively known as the Tikar.
 The Kom language is also called Kom or Itangikom, a non-written language.

 History

-During the 19th century migration in Cameroon, most tribes moved south in search of better economic opportunities.
+During the 18th century migration in Cameroon, most tribes moved south in search of better economic opportunities.
 The Kom people, who originated from upper Mbam in Tikari, moved in search of fertile soils.
 They first settled in Babessi.
 While in Babessi, their population began to grow drastically, and rapidly.
 The Fon of Babessi feared a possible attack from the Kom people.
-He then tricked the Fon of kom (Njinabo I) into believing that the increase in their male population may some day lead to them being overthrown.
+He then tricked the Fon of kom (Muni) into believing that the increase in their male population may some day lead to them being overthrown.
 The fon of Kom believed this and subsequently accepted his proposal to burn all the healthy men in two separate rooms.